microsoft/ParrotServe/README.md

 # Plot the results
 python3 plot.py
 ```
-You can manually run each step sequentially and the results of each step will be stored.
+You can manually run each step sequentially and the result of each step will be stored.
 Once all steps are finished, you can run the `plot.py` script to generate the final figure.

 ### 3.3.
 Experiment Details